alexmerren/speedruncom-scraper/README.md

 ...
 ```

-Since an order is required for each of the executables, please find an order required for each executable below:
+For some executables, previous data is required.
+A specific order is required so that each executable has the required data:

 1. **games-list**: No dependencies.
 2. **games-data**: `games-list`.